Beyond the Hodge Theorem: curl and asymmetric pseudodifferential projections: Main results

 \subsection{Structure of the paper}

 Our paper is structured as follows.

-In Section~\ref{The operator curl} we put $\curl$ on a rigorous operator-theoretic footing, and state and prove its basic properties.
-In doing so, we rely on the auxiliary operator $\curl_E$, called \emph{extended curl}, which can be viewed as an elliptic ``extension" of $\curl$.
-Although most of the results from this section are known at least in some form, detailed proofs, often hard to find in the literature, are provided here in full and in a self-contained fashion, for the convenience of the reader and future reference.
+In Section~\ref{The operator curl} we put $\curl$ on a rigorous operator-theoretic footing, and state its basic properties.
+Although most of the results from this section are known at least in some form, detailed proofs, often hard to find in the literature, are provided in Appendix~\ref{Basic properties of the operator curl} in full and in a self-contained fashion, for the convenience of the reader and future reference.
+In doing so, we shall rely on the auxiliary operator $\curl_E$, called \emph{extended curl}, which can be viewed as an elliptic ``extension'' of $\curl$.

 In Section~\ref{Pseudodifferential operators acting on 1-forms} we temporarily move away from dimension 3 and develop an invariant calculus for pseudodifferential operators acting on 1-forms over a Riemannian closed $d$-manifold.
 In particular we define a notion of subprincipal symbol for these operators, and write down the composition formula.